vrchatmoddingdocs/vrchatmoddingdocs.github.io/docs/modding.md

 ---

 # Melonloader
-For any help related to melonloader please visit https://melonwiki.xyz/#/modders/quickstart
+For any help related to melonloader please visit <a href="https://melonwiki.xyz/#/modders/quickstart"> here </a>

 ## Patching